 In the morning, drive to Amarapura.
 Being famous for Mahagandaryone Monastery Amarapura is the best place to experience the monk life in Mandalay.
 Every day at mid-morning, monks and novices line up silently to receive their daily offering of alms and food from faithful Buddhists.

-Take the day cruise downstream the Ayeyarwaddy River which offers the variations of the scenes of villages, the towers of pagodas here & there and local people making their livings…
+From here, take couple of hour boat ride downstream the Ayeyarwaddy River to Bagan, which offers the variations of the scenes of villages, the towers of pagodas here & there and local people making their livings.

 Accommodations: Hotel in Bagan

 Bagan is Myanmar’s archaeological wonderland, where over 3,000 ancient temples blossom from the countryside.
 Start your tour with a trip to the bustling Nyang U Market in Old Bagan then explore the beautiful, gold leaf Shwezigon Pagoda and learn about Burmese Buddhist traditions.
 We continue our tour with a visit to Ananda Temple, stopping along the way on the Bagan plains to admire some of the surrounding temples.

 In the afternoon, start with an exotic horse cart ride to one of the biggest temples in Bagan: Nan Paya Pagoda and many other interesting sites nearby.
 The highlight of today is the panoramic sunset view from the second highest pagoda of Bagan, the ShweSandaw Pagoda.